 The Ashes: Will England field senior players in pink-ball warm-up ahead of second Ashes Test in Brisbane?

-After their two-day thrashing in the first Ashes Test in Perth, head coach Brendon McCullum and captain Ben Stokes must work out whether to give their players a warm-up with the pink ball ahead of the day-night second Test in Brisbane from December 4.
+After their two-day thrashing in the first Ashes Test in Perth, head coach Brendon McCullum and captain Ben Stokes were left to decide whether to give their players a warm-up with the pink ball ahead of the day-night second Test in Brisbane from December 4.

-The two-day game against a Prime Minister's XI in Canberra across November 29 and 30 had seemingly been earmarked as a game for Lions players, England's second string, to get a run out, but will the batting collapses against Australia prompt a rethink?
+The two-day game against a Prime Minister's XI in Canberra across November 29 and 30 had seemingly been earmarked as a game for Lions players, England's second string, to get a run out, but two batting collapses raised the possibility of a rethink.

+The ECB then announced on Monday that Jacob Bethell, Matthew Potts and Josh Tongue had been released to play in the floodlit tour match, with none of the England players from the first Test XI included the England Lions squad.

 - PODCAST: England's Ashes capitulation assessed by pundits